-- To configure the PDU health chart widget: - 1.
-In the Dashboard tab, click the 🥌 icon in the upper right corner of the page.
-The Report Configuration dialog appears. - Drag and drop the PDU health chart widget icon into a row.
-See Setting the Dashboard Layout (on page 81) for details.
+To configure the PDU health chart widget:

+- 1. Click the Add or Edit Widgets button in the upper right corner of the Dashboards tab.
+The Dashboard Configuration dialog appears. - Drag and drop the PDU health chart widget icon into a row.
+See Setting the Dashboard Layout (on page 94) for details.

-- Click the Settings icon ! - 4.
-Enter a name for the chart in the Title field in the Basics section. - 5.
+- 4. Enter a name for the chart in the Title field in the Basics section. - 5.
 In the Data From field, select All to include all PDUs in the system in the chart.
 Select Data Center or other section of the data center to filter the next field's selections.
 For example, select Racks to filter the Contained In field to include the racks in your system. - 6.
 In the Contained In field, select the location of the PDUs you want to include in the Health chart. - 7.
 In the Options section, select the health measurement. - Select Overall Health to view a health chart that combines connectivity and active events to create an overall health status of the selected PDUs. - Select Event Health Only to exclude connectivity from the health status. - Select Connectivity Health Only to exclude active events from the health status. - 8.
+Click Save.

-Click Save. - To use the PDU health chart widget: - See Overall PDU Health (on page 209) for details on how health status is determined.
+To use the PDU health chart widget:

+See Overall PDU Health (on page 235) for details on how health status is determined.